-The furlough scheme has been extended until the end of March, with the Government continuing to cover 80% of employees' wages at firms affected by coronavirus restrictions, the chancellor Rishi Sunak has announced.
+The furlough scheme has been extended until the end of April 2021, the chancellor has announced.

 I can find out the latest developments in employment law, plus the templates and documents that are available can be easily tailored for use in my own company.

 XpertHR is part of the LexisNexis® Risk Solutions Group portfolio of brands.